-The challenges facing all of us in this COVID-19 situation are unprecedented and, for many families who have children living across households, there is uncertainty as to how these changes will impact on their shared care and spend time arrangements.
+The challenges facing all of us in this COVID-19 situation are unprecedented, and for many families who have children living across households, there is uncertainty as to how these changes will impact their shared care and spending time arrangements.

 The advice from the Family Court of Australia and Federal Circuit Court (“the Courts”) is that all parenting arrangements, whether through the Courts or informal, remain in place.
 However, the Courts acknowledge that will be circumstances where the COVID-19 situation could make compliance difficult and, in some cases, impossible.

-The following is some of the ways the COVID-19 situation may impact upon your parenting arrangements.
+The following are some of the ways the COVID-19 situation may impact your parenting arrangements.

 Movement Between Households

-The Victorian Department of Health and Human Services (“DHHS”) have confirmed that adhering to parenting arrangements under court Orders and Parenting Plans, are permissible exemptions to the Stage 3 and 4 restrictions that limit movement and visitors to a house.
+The Victorian Department of Health and Human Services (“DHHS”) has confirmed that adhering to parenting arrangements under Court Orders and Parenting Plans are permissible exemptions to the Stage 3 and 4 restrictions that limit movement and visitors to a house.

-This means that, if you are leaving your house to facilitate the arrangements in your Orders, such as a changeover or having the children visit your house for spend time, then this is allowed under current Victorian restrictions.
+This means that if you are leaving your house to facilitate the arrangements in your Orders, such as a changeover or having the children visit your home to spend time, then this is allowed under current Victorian restrictions.